Skip to Main Content

 • Does the member have significant financial issues?

-• Does the member have multiple providers of care who may not be communicating, which creates an ongoing risk for an acute event, such as readmission?
+• Does the member have multiple physicians and other providers of care who may not be communicating, which creates an ongoing risk for an acute event, such as readmission?

 • Has the member developed severe, complicated comorbidities?